pratyushjain122/employee_dbms/README.md

 4. Delete Employee's Records: This deletes the record for the employee.
 5. Reurn to main menu: This is return the program to the Login page.

+&nbsp;

 #### For further detailed view, refer to <a href="https://github.com/pratyushjain122/employee_dbms/blob/master/Report.pptx">Report.pptx</a>

+### This is a simple made by us to implement C and to make a database management system for real use.
+&nbsp;
 ## Contributors👨‍💻
 <ul>
 <li><a href="https://github.com/prakhar-agarwall">Prakhar Agarwal</a></li>